mdn/content/files/en-us/web/api/storage_access_api/index.md

 In such situations, site owners often encourage users to add their site as an exception or to disable third-party cookie-blocking policies entirely.
 Users who wish to continue interacting with their content must significantly relax their blocking policy for resources loaded from all embedded origins and possibly across all websites.

-The Storage Access API is intended to solve this problem; embedded cross-site content can request unrestricted access to third-party cookies on a frame-by-frame basis via the {{domxref("Document.requestStorageAccess()")}} method.
+The Storage Access API is intended to solve this problem; embedded cross-site content can request unrestricted access to third-party cookies and unpartitioned state on a frame-by-frame basis via the {{domxref("Document.requestStorageAccess()")}} method.
 It can also check whether it already has access via the {{domxref("Document.hasStorageAccess()")}} method.

 ### Unpartitioned versus partitioned cookies